yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 ## Aside: What's a service mesh?

-A common pattern in software engineering is to provide a product or feature via multiple, semi-independent components.
+A common pattern in software engineering is to support a product or feature via multiple, semi-independent components.
 This blog, for instance, is hosted in Github Pages.
 When your browser requests the HTML for this page, your request most likely hits some sort of frontend proxy (e.g.,